po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/01-Ins_Compass/README.md

       db.petCollection.insertOne();
       ```

   * 🔑 Before we can execute the command, though, we must add our document's data.
-We define an object that contains the fields and values that we want to store and pass the object into our `insertOne()`.
+We define an object that contains the fields and values that we want to store and pass the object into `insertOne()`.

     ```sh
     db.petCollection.insertOne({ pet: "dog", breed: "chihuahua"});